 "We're thrilled that our students have earned this recognition.
 We are very proud of them for their achievements in their classrooms and on College Board assessments," said Principal Matt Shockley.
-"These programs help students from underrepresented backgrounds stand out to colleges during admissions, and any university in the nation would be lucky to have these outstanding students."
+"Any university in the nation would be lucky to have these outstanding students."